By Jaclyn Dunne, Director of Admissions, Bridges of Hope

 On some level, functioning alcoholics may know that they have a problem and try to control their drinking.
 They may decide to drink only on the weekends, or limit how many drinks they consume at a time.
 You’ll probably notice that these attempts don’t last long, or don’t work at all.

-The Risks of Denial
+The Hidden Cost of Denial

 Help Is Available